Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Conclusion and outlook

 \acknowledgments We acknowledge financial support from a Shanghai talent program, from the National Natural Science Foundation China (NSFC) (Grant No. 11874259) and from the National Key R\&D Program of China (Project ID: 2019YFA0308603).
+We thank illuminating conversations with Pedro Sacramento that help improve the manuscript.